n-marcelino/scms/README.md

 1. download the zip file of the project and extract to any location on your drive

-2. the backend folder contains the java project compatible with eclipse, while the client folder contians html/js to be launched on vscode
+2. the backend folder contains the java project compatible with eclipse, while the client folder contains html/js to be launched on vscode

 <details>
 <summary>3. what to do on vscode</summary>